Renew your CRP ™ or RP ® Credential

 NO REFUNDS will be provided on any application or fee except in the case of an error on the part of NFPA in accounting or administrative processing.

-Questions about renewing the credentials should be directed to the email@example.com
+Questions about renewing the credentials should be directed to firstname.lastname@example.org.
+Including additional email addresses will delay staff response time.

 Audit of Renewal Submissions